 Injuries from car accidents could display delayed symptoms.
 Some also could result in minor symptoms, which become worse a day or two later.
 The most important thing is to seek treatment as soon as there is any suspicion of an injury — this should help start recovery and avoid unnecessary suffering.

-Please call us and make an appointment at PhysMED today.
-The first steps are simple: We talk about your situation, analyze your physical condition, discuss treatment goals and provide some case-appropriate advice.
+Please call us and make an appointment at PhysMED today for chiropractic treatment for your back pain.
+The first steps are simple: We talk about your situation, analyze your physical condition, discuss treatment goals, and provide some case-appropriate advice.